For existing medical debt, a few practical pieces of advice can go a long way.

-You can get a free copy of your credit report from each credit reporting agency once every 12 months.
+You can get a free copy of your credit report from each credit reporting agency once every week.
 When you ask for your credit report, you’ll need to provide personal information, like your social security number and other information that only you would know.
-Note: in light of the COVID-19 pandemic, you are entitled to free, weekly credit reports from each agency.
-Free, weekly credit reports are available until April 2022.

 Only one website - www.annualcreditreport.com – is approved by the federal government to provide free credit reports.
 If any other website offers to give you a free credit report, it may be a scam.

-You can also ask for your annual free credit reports by calling toll-free at 1-877-322-8228.
+You can also ask for your weekly free credit reports by calling toll-free at 1-877-322-8228.
 For more information about free credit reports, visit: How Do I Get My Credit Report

 Disputing Information on Your Credit Report